kalaboster/stringer/README.md

 ## Local Setup:

-### Local Setup on Ubuntu with Python3 and virtualenv:
+### Local Setup on Ubuntu with Python and virtualenv:

 1. git clone <source>